LaurenAMolloy/Christmas-List/README.md

 ## General Information
-- Provide general information about your project here.
-- The problem this app solves is to make christmas shopping a little easier.
+- The problem this app solves is to make the task of christmas shopping a little easier.
-- The purpose is to store a list of gifts that your loved one would like to recieve.
+- The purpose is to store a list of gifts that your loved one would like to receive.
-- I undertook this project to help me keep track of gifts to buy my daughters
+- I undertook this project to help me keep track of gifts to buy this christmas.

 ## Technologies Used